huutiendang/llmu-robustness/README.md

 # llmu-robustness

-Official implementation for the paper:  **Improving LLM Unlearning Robustness via Random Perturbations**
+Official implementation for the paper:  **Improving LLM Unlearning Robustness via Random Perturbations**, Dang Huu-Tien and Hoang Thanh-Tung and Anh Tuan Bui and Phuong Minh Nguyen and Le-Minh Nguyen and Naoya Inoue, **Transactions on Machine Learning Research**, 2026.

+## Installation
 ---

 ## Installation